egruel/drupal8-graphql-server/README.md

 }
 ```

-## how to send graphQL queries to the server
+## Send graphQL queries to the server

-You may use Apollo.
-React, Vue.js, Nuxt.js, Angular etc .. have apollo client libraries.
+You may use an Apollo library with React, Vue.js, Nuxt.js, Angular etc ..

 You may test graphQL endpoint without any graphQL library, see this example :